alaurenson/Shantou-2018/Project/readme.md

 ## Use bash commands to extract Protein data from TransDecoder output

-You will have 1 ogmod.txt file, and 3 TransDecoder ORF files (for 3 species) - the following lines must be called for each species.
+You will have 1 ogmod.txt file, and 3 TransDecoder ORF files (for 3 species) - the following lines must be called for all 3 species' files.

 **The bash commands**